Neutron allows “host routes” to be configured on a subnet, with each host route comprising

 Specifically, each host route’s next hop IP should be the gateway IP of the subnet that the desired instance NIC is attached to, and from which it got its IP address - where ‘desired instance NIC’ means the one that you want data for that host route to go through.
 In networking-calico’s usage, subnet gateway IPs represent the local hypervisor, because data sent by an instance is always routed there.

-networking-calico avoids unnecessary IP usage by using the subnet gateway IP to represent the local compute host, on every compute host where that subnet is being used.
+Note: networking-calico avoids unnecessary IP usage by using the subnet gateway IP to represent the local compute host, on every compute host where that subnet is being used.
 Although that might initially sound odd, it works because no data is ever sent to or from the gateway IP address; the gateway IP is only used as the next hop address for the first IP hop from an instance to its compute host, and then the compute host routes the data again, according to its routing table, to wherever it needs to go.
 This also means that the gateway IP address really is functioning as each instance’s default gateway, in the generally understood sense.

 When are host routes useful with Calico?